BarisSenel/PandoraScripts/README.md

-  Scripts for Growtopia automation software called Pandora aknull.com
+  Scripts for Growtopia game botting software, called Pandora aknull.com

 - Well if you come to this place you probably broke    :skull: